rahnayak98/DesignpatternsbyRahul/README.md

 # Decorator Pattern
 * The decorator pattern is used to change the contents of a class at Run time instraed of at compile time.
 Meaning if you want to change the contents of a class we can do it run time instead of us actaully change the contents.
+* Suppose you. want to make a Coffee app where the customers are allowed to make their own variety of Coffee beans in such a case combining various ingredients can be a little bit complex as in creating a class fora each of its combination will create a overhead by creating classes this is not vaible.
+This is when the decorator pattern comes into picture